oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_Download.md

 ### Oyranos LiveCD

+The [Oyranos
-The Oyranos LiveCD is based on openSUSE and the preinstalled Oyranos packages from home:bekun at OBS.
-It contains the nvidia binary graphics drivers.
-Download from [suse gallery](http://susegallery.com/a/8Kr6tw/oyranos-multimedia-113a).
+LiveCD](http://sourceforge.net/projects/openicc/files/Demo/) is based on openSUSE and the preinstalled Oyranos packages from multimedia:color\_management at OBS.
+The project page is at [suse gallery](http://susegallery.com/a/8Kr6tw/oyranos-multimedia-113a).

 Development Versions